 The 10,000 lb. thrust Avon 203 engine was fitted to the Hawker Hunter F. Mk 6.
 It increased both aircraft speed and climb rate.
 This was the version of the aircraft built in the greatest numbers.
 However, early production aircraft versions had a tendency to pitch up at high speeds.
 This was remedied by extended the leading edges of the outer portion of the wing, resulting in a saw-tooth look.
 An improved starting system allowed the Mk 6 to scramble more quickly than previous models.

 Some 19 countries around the world used the Hawker Hunter.
 They saw action with the Indian Air Force in their fights with Pakistan.
 Eight Pakistani jets were claimed as downed by Indian Hawker Hunter aircraft.

 Jordanian Hawker Hunter aircraft were deployed against Israel during the Six Day War.

 Belgium, Denmark, Holland, Singapore, Sweden, and Switzerland all produce Hawker Hunter aircraft under license.

 Today many of the aircraft can be found in museum displays, and performing at air shows throughout the world.

 A total of over 1,970 Hawker Hunter aircraft were manufactured in five versions.

-West Wings has a Hawker Hunter kit.
-Wingspan is 28 in. and the fuselage is 38 in. long.
+The West Wings RC Hawker Hunter kit wingspan is 28 in. and the fuselage is 38 in. long.
 Materials used to build the model are balsa and plywood.
 You can use a Speed 480 size motor driving a WeMoTec Mini Fan.

-Airworld Modellbau has a Hawker Hunter.
-Its wingspan is 81 in. and length is 110 in.
+The Airworld Modellbau RC Hawker Hunter wingspan is 81 in. and length is 110 in.
 You will need turbine engines with from 34 to 38 lbs. of thrust for power.